 Words used in the present tense include the future tense.
 Words used in the singular number include the plural, and words used in the plural number include the singular, unless the context of the particular usage clearly indicates otherwise.
 The word "person" includes a firm, association, organization, partnership, corporation, trust, and company as well as an individual.
 The word "lot" includes the word "plot" or "parcel."
 The word "building" includes the word "structure."
 The word "shall" is always mandatory and not directory.
 The word "may" is permissive.
 The words "used" or "occupied" as applied to any land or building shall be construed to include the words "intended," "arranged," or "designated to be used" or "occupied."
 The words "residential property" shall apply to land zoned for residential use and to other land occupied by residential structures.
 The words "map," "zoning map," or "Graham zoning map" shall mean the zoning map of the City of Graham, North Carolina.
-The words "article," "zoning ordinance," or "Graham zoning ordinance" shall mean the zoning ordinance of the City of Graham, North Carolina.
 The words "Graham planning area" or "planning area" shall mean the area within which the City of Graham exercises zoning authority.
 All other words not defined below shall have their customary dictionary definitions.